otrv4/otrv4/otrv4.md

   The ephemeral public ECDH key.

 A (MPI)
   The ephemeral public DH key.
 Note that even though this is in uppercase, this is NOT a POINT.

 Sigma (RING-SIG)
-  The RING-SIG proof of authentication value.
+  The 'RING-SIG' proof of authentication value.

 Attached XZDH Encrypted Message (XZDH-ENCRYPTED-MSG) (optional: if an encrypted message is attached)
-  The XZDH-ENCRYPTED-MSG that consists of an attached encrypted ratchet id, an attached message id, a public ECDH key (used for encrypting the message), a public DH key (used for encrypting the message), a nonce and the encrypted message.
+  The XZDH-ENCRYPTED-MSG that consists of an attached encrypted ratchet id, an attached message id, a public ECDH key (used for encrypting the message), a public DH key (used for encrypting the message), a 'nonce' and the encrypted message.

 Auth MAC (MAC)
   The MAC with the appropriate MAC key (see above) of the message ('t') for the